How To Make Malvertisers Pay

 Whether they are probing your site, hijacking user experiences, or launching full-scale attacks, cybercriminals are always looking for a lucrative payday through malvertising.

-The real costs of malvertising and ad fraud include various elements, some of which are difficult to track but nonetheless real, while others will directly impact your business.
-In terms of those softer costs, site experience and customer satisfaction will deteriorate as users are attacked by bad ads and consequently driven away from repeat sessions.
+Malvertising and ad fraud can cost your business in several ways.
+Site experience and customer satisfaction will deteriorate as users are attacked by bad ads and consequently driven away from repeat sessions.
 This will then lead to lost ad revenue as your site traffic decreases, and having to spend valuable work hours tracking down and removing bad ads.

-How to Protect Yourself and Make Malvertisers Pay
+How Do You Protect Yourself and Make Malvertisers Pay?

 Traditionally, pre-scanning and blocklists have been the main ways to protect publishers and networks from malicious advertisers.
 But both come with their weaknesses and can end up hurting your ad revenue.